What is it?

 Possibly effective for...

 - Back pain.
 Willow bark seems to reduce lower back pain.
 Higher doses seem to be more effective than lower doses.
 It can take up to a week for significant improvement.

 Insufficient evidence to rate effectiveness for...

 - Osteoarthritis.
 Research on willow bark extract for osteoarthritis has produced conflicting results.
 Some research shows it can reduce osteoarthritis pain.
 In fact, there is some evidence suggesting that willow bark extract works as well as conventional medications for osteoarthritis.
 But other research shows no benefit.

 - Rheumatoid arthritis (RA).
-Early research suggests that willow bark extract is not effective for RA.
+Early research shows that willow bark extract does not reduce pain in people with RA.